MSCI emerging market currency index hits fresh record high

-MSCI's emerging market currency index (.MIEM00000CUS) pushed to a fresh record high on Wednesday aided by the dollar languishing near five-month lows as Fed officials reiterated they will not change monetary policy any time soon.
+LONDON (Reuters) - MSCI’s emerging market currency index pushed to a fresh record high on Wednesday aided by the dollar languishing near five-month lows as Fed officials reiterated they will not change monetary policy any time soon.

 Our Standards: The Thomson Reuters Trust Principles.